Curriculum - Assessment, Planning and Reporting (10425.1)

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

-PrerequisitesStudents must have passed 24 credit points including 9919 The Educational Workplace AND 9862 Context of the Education Profession.
+PrerequisitesStudents must have passed 24 credit points including 10450 Ways of Knowing, Being and Doing in Education AND 9862 Context of the Education Profession.

 Equivalent units9868 Curriculum - Planning, Assessment and Reporting